JamesSkemp/chrome-extension-template/README.md

 # Chrome Extension Template with TypeScript and Parcel
-1. Add code/make sure all `CHANGE_ME` instances are updated.
+1. Add code/make sure all `CHANGE_ME` and `chrome-extension-template` instances are updated.
 2. Update package.json:
 	- name
 	- version